 Q-Value Updation (Source)

-After coming this far, you should have got an idea of why and how the Bellman Optimality Equation is used in RL and you should have reinforced your learning on Reinforcement Learning.
+At this point, you should have grasped why and how the Q-learning Bellman equation is utilized in RL.
+Furthermore, you should have strengthened your understanding of Reinforcement Learning.
 Thank you for reading this article.

 Conclusion

 In the realm of reinforcement learning, understanding the Bellman Optimality Equation is paramount.
 It delineates the optimal value function, guiding agents towards decision-making that maximizes cumulative rewards.
-Through Q-learning and iterative updates, agents converge to the optimal policy, unraveling the intricate dynamics of decision-making in complex environments.
-As the quest for optimal solutions persists, the Bellman Optimality Equation stands as a beacon, illuminating the path towards intelligent agent-based systems, where actions are orchestrated to navigate the nuances of uncertainty and complexity inherent in real-world scenarios.
+Subsequently, through Q-learning and iterative updates, agents converge to the optimal policy, unraveling the intricate dynamics of decision-making in complex environments.

 References: